nathan-barry/nathan.rs/content/posts/curserve.md

 ### Potential Benefits Seem Marginal for Real-World Usage

 If Cursor and Anthropic don't currently already have servers in deployed every region, leading to inter-region round-trip-times for some, it is precisely because network overhead currently is negligible.
-If it ever becomes a problem, deploying in more regions is the obvious solution.
+If it ever becomes a problem, the easy solution would be deploying in more regions.

-In this case, we have a 1-2 ms overhead, which combined with the tool call (~1 ms for ripgrep), takes around 2-4 ms in total.
+Thus, for real world usage, we would likely be in the intra-region scenario.
+The 1-2 ms overhead, when combined with the tool call (~1 ms for ripgrep), takes around 2-4 ms in total.
 This is currently less time than than it takes to generate a single token from Claude Haiku 4.5.
 While it is 2-3 tokens for SWE-grep and 6-12 tokens for SWE-grep-mini, this isn't as substantial as I originally would have thought.

 With the normal disaggregated prefill decode serving paradigm, this becomes much less of an issue because for each tool call, the KVcache will be moved from the decoding server to the prefill server anyways and be scheduled again.
 All in all, the benefits require us to be using an agent specifically created for super fast agentic search like SWE-grep-mini (which is running on Cerebras hardware to have such a high TPS), and even then the potential benefits are dubious when doing disaggregated serving.